This site requires a more recent version of Adobe Flash Player to function properly.

 Growth of young brand Aerie

 American Eagle Outfitters sees huge potential in its relatively new brand, Aerie.
 The company is looking to capitalize on the lack of competition in the young women's intimates specialty format.
 About 15% of the total female population in the U.S. are between ages 15 and 24.
-The overall lingerie market in the U.S. stands at over $12 billion, and is currently dominated by only a few established brands.
-The encouraging trend is that U.S. buyers have continued to spend on intimate products even during the sluggish economic environment.In 2013, Victoria’s Secret registered robust growth for its intimate products, even though the apparel industry remained weak overall.
-Even Aerie’s performed better than American Eagle’s namesake brand during Q2 and Q3 fiscal 2013.
+The overall lingerie market in the U.S. stands well over $12 billion, and is currently dominated by only a few established brands.
+The encouraging trend is that U.S. buyers have continued to spend on intimate products even during the sluggish economic environment.In 2014, Victoria’s Secret registered robust growth for its intimate products, even though the apparel industry remained weak overall.
+Even Aerie’s performed slightly better than American Eagle’s namesake brand during the year.
 With the right push, we believe that Aerie can follow in the footsteps of Victoria’s Secret.
 The brand can fend off the fierce competition in the intimates market as its products are affordable and more about usability than glamor.

 The apparel market in the U.S. is highly saturated and competitive with a large number of established brands.
 Moreover, the sluggish economic growth has been a big worry for the entire industry.
 Last year in particular, apparel retailers have struggled to achieve positive growth as cautious consumer spending and change in spending patterns have weighed on sales.
 Given the situation in the U.S., exploring opportunities in international markets is warranted.
 It will not only open new revenue channels for the company, but will also help diversify the business risk geographically.
 With slightly better macroeconomic conditions and lesser competition, international markets might provide American Eagle with the opportunity to operate more full priced sales.